oaplatform/oap-tsv/README.md

 TSV alsways wrap dta into quotes if separator is comma.
 Like [1..3] becomes '"1","2","3"' (with tabs)
 and [1..3] becomes '1  2 3' (with comma)

+Strict rules also give TSV ability to be little bit faster than CSV